-The good news is that with the right treatment, you can live a good life with AFib.
+The good news is that with the right treatment, you can live a long, healthy life with AFib.
 But you need to be in tune with your heart and body.
-Untreated, atrial fibrillation can lead to blood clots, stroke and other heart-related problems, including heart failure.
+If untreated, atrial fibrillation can lead to blood clots, stroke and other heart-related problems, including heart

 Your treatment will likely depend on:

 Treatment of AFib focuses on lifestyle changes and either rate control or rhythm control.
-Therapies to prevent blood clots and stroke are also important.
+Therapies to prevent stroke are also important.

 Lifestyle changes may include:

-In addition to lifestyle changes, treatments often include medications and/or procedures.
+In addition to lifestyle changes, treatments often include medications, procedures, or both.

 Medications are used to: